webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (14‒16s)

-GitHub Apps are great
+GitHub Apps are great<br>
-but what if I told you that in some cases you could avoid maintaining a web-app deployment?
+but what if I told you that in some cases<br>
+you could avoid maintaining a web-app deployment?<br>
-It became possible with introduction of GitHub Actions last fall!
+It became possible with introduction of GitHub Actions last fall!<br>
 Let's take a closer look.

 >>>>>